 Dallas Steele: Our relationship is on the Mormon model – think “Sister Wives.”
 I have two partners, but they are not romantically and sexually connected.
 We all live together and sleep together, but I have sex individually with them, and they each have different roles in the household and in our relationship with each other.
 They are the best of friends and who knows where our dynamic will go in five, ten years.
 Maybe we will morph into something more, but for now, we have a really good relationship that seems to work for all of us.
 One works in a professional setting and sexually is more top, and one works retail and is more bottom.
 Obviously with me doing porn and escorting, we’re open, and even if I weren’t in the business, I wouldn’t have it any other way.

 Dallas Steele: I love many, many types of men.
 People think I only like men who look exactly like me.
 No. That would be pretty damn boring.
 I like all races, all ages, bearded redheads included – does the carpet match the drapes?
 LOL.
 Yes, I like men who are fit, but that doesn’t mean “perfect.”
-You can have a few extra pounds and still be crazy hot.
-You can have an unconventional look at still catch my eye.
-Both of my partners, while sexy, are nerdy looking guys.
-Every guy I’ve been in a relationship with has worn glasses and been something of a nerd.
+You can have a few extra pounds and still be crazy hot and you can have an unconventional look at still catch my eye.
+Both of my partners, while sexy, are nerdy looking guys actually every guy I’ve been in a relationship with has worn glasses and been something of a nerd.
 Smart men are hot to me.
 Even if you’ve got a hot body, I’ll generally take a pass on stupid, uneducated, and/or shallow.

 Meet the Author: